 Medical Payments Coverage

 Coverage for medical payments isn’t quite like PIP coverage, though both are designed to reimburse your medical costs.
 The difference between the two is that medical payments coverage only reimburses you for the cost of injuries for you or your passengers.

 PIP covers not only your medical costs but also any wages lost at work as a result of your injuries.
 Medical payments strictly include hospital bills and treatment costs.

 The type of motorhome insurance you need will vary based on your personal needs.
 While it may be ideal to have every kind of coverage, you should take into account how you’re planning to use your RV.
-Look at what your insurance agency offers for different policies and make your decision based on your budget and preferences.
+Look at what your insurance agency offers for different policies and decide based on your budget and preferences.

 How Much Does It Cost to Insure a Motorhome?

-Motorhome insurance costs vary, just like car or home insurance, based on several variables:
+Motorhome insurance costs vary, just like a car or home insurance, based on several variables:

 - Your state

 - Your motorhome’s value